FRACerqueira/PipeAndFilter/docs/index.md

 - Have the detailed status (execution time, execution type, result of each executed condition) in each pipe
 - Save a result from each pipe to use when executing another pipe
 - Save a result from each task to use during the execution of the aggregation pipe
-- Terminate the pipeline on any task, condition or pipe
+- Terminate the PipeAndFilter on any task, condition or pipe
 - Simple and clear fluent syntax

 ## Installing